If you’re like most people, you probably have a box of baking soda in your kitchen cupboard and/or in your fridge

 - 1 heaping tablespoonful of baking soda

-- 1 tablespoonful of seaweed emulsion or fish oil
+- 1 tablespoonful of seaweed emulsion (aka organic fish fertilizer)

 - 1 tablespoonful of dishwashing liquid as an emulsifier